FAQs: Spousal Support in Corona

 What is family support?

 Family support in California and Corona specifically occurs when an order for spousal support is combined with an order for child support.
-Typically, such an order is in a higher amount than a spousal support and child support order combined, which is due to the fact that the entire amount of family support is tax deductible to the payor.
+Typically, such an order is in a higher amount than a spousal support and child support order combined, which is due to the fact that the entire amount of family support is tax deductible to the payor (but only for state tax purposes).
 The court is not permitted to order family support unless the parties agree that family support should be ordered.
+Legal and tax advice is important to have when considering a family support order, especially with the change in tax law related to deductibility of alimony payments.

 Does a history of domestic violence effect spousal support orders?